strobejb/HexEdit/README.md

 Sourcecode is available on github:

-  github.com/strobejb/HexEdit
+  www.github.com/strobejb/HexEdit

 Building HexEdit
 ----------------

-HexEdit requires Visual C++ 2008 (or later).
-HexEdit can be built using the IDE, or via the Visual Studio command-prompt by using the build\build.bat command.
+HexEdit requires Visual C++ 2010 (or later).
+HexEdit can be built using the IDE, or via the Visual Studio command-prompt by using the /build/build.bat command.

-The resulting binaries will be located in the /bin directory
+The resulting binaries will be located in the /bin directory.

+When using the build.bat commandline tool, packaged zipfiles will be located in the build/out directory